 The difference is that wrongful death claims are brought according to very specific state laws governing who may bring such cases and what types of damages are available.
 Additionally, wrongful death claims will generally involve a probate action.
 Because the action is brought on behalf of the heirs of the deceased, statutory beneficiaries must be notified of the action.
 Your wrongful death attorney can help you determine both whether you have standing to bring a wrongful death claim after an accident and what damages may be available, as well as help you identify the relevant beneficiaries and file the related probate action.

-Collect and Retain Evidence
+Collect and Retain Evidence in Las Cruces, NM

 Like with any other personal injury lawsuit, as soon as the death occurs, it is important to start compiling all available evidence to help support your claim.
 Keep copies of all medical records, accident reports, police reports, witness statements, and any other documentation generated as a result of the incident that led to the death.
-Additionally, compile evidence related to the costs that build up following the death of a loved one; for example: wages no longer earned, household chores and other tasks that the deceased used to handle, documentation relating to psychological care undertaken by family-members following the death, etc. These documents will help you and your wrongful death lawyer build your case, prove who is responsible for the death of your loved one, maximize your available damages and ensure that the party at fault pays you the damages you are owed.
+Additionally, compile evidence related to the costs that build-up following the death of a loved one; for example wages no longer earned, household chores and other tasks that the deceased used to handle, documentation relating to psychological care undertaken by family members following the death, etc. These documents will help you and your wrongful death lawyer build your case, prove who is responsible for the death of your loved one, maximize your available damages, and ensure that the party at fault pays you the damages you are owed.

-Consult With an Experienced Wrongful Death Attorney
+Consult With an Experienced Wrongful Death Attorney In Las Cruces

 If you think you might have a case for wrongful death, it is vital to speak with a personal injury attorney as soon as possible.
 Your attorney can help you collect necessary evidence and investigate the matter in order to determine whether the death was in fact the result of some other party’s negligence and, if someone was at fault, will assist you in holding that party accountable.
 Evidence has a way of disappearing over time, and missing documents can reduce your available damages or even destroy your case entirely, leaving you and your family without any recompense.